 You will be given the chance to undertake work-related learning including the possibility of a work placement or external project.
 This will give you valuable experience in a work setting, as well as evidence to support your career plans.

-You will also get to meet with our recent graduates and discuss your career options with them at our annual Careers Afternoon and you will be given the opportunity to volunteer for regional heritage organisations through our History Volunteering Fair.
+You will get to meet with our recent graduates and discuss your career options with them at our annual Careers Afternoon.
+You will also be given the opportunity to volunteer for regional heritage organisations through our English Volunteering Fair.

-We have a departmental work-related learning officer, Emma Liu, who is available to meet with students on a one-to-one basis to ensure that you have the opportunity for meaningful opportunities to work with external organisations.
-Emma also contributes to sessions on modules so that you know what’s going on.
-She says:
+We have a departmental work-related learning officer, Emma Liu, who is available to meet with you on a one-to-one basis.
+Emma will ensure that you have the opportunity to work with external organisations.
+She also contributes to sessions on modules so that you know what’s going on.

-Your transition into the job market will be further supported by our Careers Team and you will even get the chance to apply for a £2,000 award to support a career-enhancing project, through the University’s Student Opportunity Fund.
+Your transition into the job market will also be supported by our Careers Team.
+You will even get the chance to apply for a £2,000 award to support a career-enhancing project through the University’s Student Opportunity Fund.